mkrznar/ESP32-ADS1115-Logger/README.md

-# ESP32 ADS1115 Data Logger with Web Interface
+# ESP32S3 Data Logger with SD card and Web Interface

 This project implements a system for logging analog data using an ESP32 microcontroller and ADS1115 ADC converters, featuring a web interface for configuration, monitoring, and file management on an SD card.